utsw-medical-center-banaszynski-lab/Martire-et-al-2019-Nature-Genetics/README.md

 # Martire-et-al-2019-Nature-Genetics
-Contains code for all the figures used in the paper
+Contains code for all the upstream and downstream analyses in the paper: Martire et al 2019 Nature Genetics.
+You will find scripts for ChIP-Seq, RNA-Seq and ATAC-Seq data processing as well as R-code for generating figures.